Jewish Studies

 Instructor permission required.

-Prereq: 8 credits in History.
+Prereq: 8 credits in History, written application, and permission of instructor.

 JWST-395 Independent Study